deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 You may want to take a look at the "real" `bibigrid.yaml` inside BiBiGrid's repository.
 It has a lot more options.
 However, everything you learned here stays true.

-If you would like to deepen your knowledge maybe give BiBiGrid's [Features](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/blob/main/documentation/markdown/bibigrid_feature_list.md) or the [Software](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/blob/main/documentation/markdown/bibigrid_software_list.md) used by BiBiGrid a read.
+If you would like to deepen your knowledge maybe give BiBiGrid's [Features](https://github.com/BiBiServ/bibigrid/blob/master/documentation/markdown/bibigrid_feature_list.md) (e.g. create, check, update, ...) or the [Software](https://github.com/BiBiServ/bibigrid/blob/master/documentation/markdown/bibigrid_software_list.md) (e.g. Slurm, Ansible, Zabbix, Theia, ...) used by BiBiGrid a read.
 If you would like to know more about the configuration file see [Configuration](https://github.com/BiBiServ/bibigrid/blob/master/documentation/markdown/features/configuration.md).

 ### More Ansible
 You can learn more about Ansible here: